mslinn/TotalMixMultiUser/README.md

 3. If you did not clone the git repository, copy and paste the following commands into a PowerShell window.
-   These commands download a ZIP file of the GitHub project and extract the contents, then renames the new directory containing the GitHub project to the same name that the `git clone` command creates.
+   These commands download a ZIP file of the GitHub project and extract the contents, then rename the new directory containing the GitHub project to the same name that the `git clone` command creates.

    a.
 Download the ZIP file.